If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Solid Bamboo vs. Engineered Bamboo

+Before you start scrubbing, it helps to know exactly what is under your feet.
 There are two main types of bamboo flooring: solid and engineered.
-It’s challenging to tell them apart once they’re installed.
-But they are produced differently.
+While they look identical once installed, they are built differently.

 The Benefits of Bamboo Floors